dgrinton/fragmentify-js/README.md

 Fragmenty works by adding attributes to regular HTML elements.
 The "require" attribute can be used anywhere.
 The "base" attribute can only be used on a html node.
-The rest of the attributes must be used on children of a html node with the "base" attribute.
+The rest of the attributes (we'll call them actions) must be used on children of a html node with the "base" attribute.
 These last attributes should all contain xpath selectors which specify which nodes in the base document to modify.
-They can match multiple elements, and a subsequent can modify something produced by a prior modifier.
+An action can match multiple elements, and a subsequent action can modify something produced by a prior action.

 #require: